Johnlock: Accusations of queerbaiting

 Both academic critics and members of the Sherlock fandom have argued that the show engages in queerbaiting: implying a queer relationship between Sherlock and John in the show without explicitly showing it, while denying it in interviews, social media posts, and other commentary by the showrunners and actors.
 Sherlock is one of the most prominent examples of media accused of queerbaiting, and one of the primary sources of academic scholarship on queerbaiting.

 Freeman, who plays John Watson, has described the series as "the gayest story in the history of television", while elsewhere denying that he played John as having a romantic interest in Sherlock.
 Showrunner Gatiss has said that "ambiguity is what's interesting" about the nature of the relationship between Sherlock and John, and the showrunners have said that "the gay references were included as a joke".
 The showrunners and the actors have expressed frustration at fans interpreting the relationship between the leads as anything but platonic.
-Freeman, for instance, has complained about fans' "absolute instance that Sherlock and John are a couple, should be a couple, have always been a couple", while Moffat dismissed Johnlock shippers as fetishizing gay male sexuality.
+Freeman, for instance, has complained about fans' "absolute insistence that Sherlock and John are a couple, should be a couple, have always been a couple", while Moffat dismissed Johnlock shippers as fetishizing gay male sexuality.

-Marketing material for the series sometimes catered to the romantic interpretation, such as a twitter post by BBC Three describing Sherlock and John as "so married it's ridic[sic]" or the same account replying "no comment" when asked if they were part of TJLC.
-After the fourth and final season ended without a romantic relationship between the leads, fans sent formal complaints to the BBC under the hashtag "#Norbury", claiming that the show had engaged in queerbaiting.
+Marketing material for the series sometimes catered to the romantic interpretation, such as a Twitter post by BBC Three describing Sherlock and John as "so married it's ridic[sic]" or the same account replying "no comment" when asked if they were part of TJLC.
+After the fourth series ended without a romantic relationship between the leads, fans sent formal complaints to the BBC under the hashtag "#Norbury", claiming that the show had engaged in queerbaiting.